1fge/open-supreme/README.md

 ```bash
 python main.py
 ```
-This will start all tasks and they will run until a slug is generated or the product is found (with the exception of some error handling) Unfortunately, there is no implementation to stop a task while letting others run.
+This will start all tasks and they will run until a slug is generated or the product is found (with the exception of some error handling) Unfortunately, I didn't implement a way to stop a task while still letting others run.
 This is where *Open Supreme* could use help from the community.

 ## Important Information
 1. This bot will fail while pooky is enabled as it has no pooky workaround.
 2. I haven't implemented proxy support.
 This will *probably* get added
 3. Try to be case-sensitive for categories, and for tops and sweaters use ***'Tops/Sweaters'***
-4. Color names must be exact matches (not case-sensitive) otherwise the program won't find your item
+4. Color names must be exact matches otherwise the program won't find your item (not case-sensitive)
-5. For accessories and other items that don't have sizes, enter ***'N/A'*** for size
+5. For items that don't have sizes, enter ***'N/A'*** for size
 6. If you want an extra-large item, enter ***'XLarge'***